 - For the materials to be used in class, convert them into a PDF (electronic data) and sent it directly to the relevant students.
-If you find it difficult to do so for yourself, please see below.
-For textbooks and necessary references, the SDA Office will convert them into text data based on a request from the students. - If you would like materials to be converted into a PDF by the SDA Office, provide the SDA Office with the materials at least a week prior to the scheduled date of use.
+If you find it difficult to do so for yourself, please see below\.
+For textbooks and necessary references, the SDA Office will convert them into text data based on a request from the students.

+\If you would like materials to be converted into a PDF by the SDA Office, provide the SDA Office with the materials at least a week prior to the scheduled date of use.
 How to send the completed PDF to the students is negotiable.

-- If students with motor impairment ask you to extend the deadlines of assignments, please make an appropriate response.
+- If a student with motor impairment asks you to extend the deadlines of assignments in advance, please give an appropriate response.